heyyy-sebastian/switch-n-play/readme.md

 - Awards section
 - Research if Instagram feed can be added from IG API
 - If IG API is a no-go, add photo gallery

+###About the Collective Page
+- Embed group image in within the text